Azure/azure-linux-extensions/Diagnostic/virtual-machines-linux-diagnostic-extension-v3.md

 Element | Value
 ------- | -----
-file | The full pathname of the log file to be watched and captured. table | (optional) The Azure storage table, in the designated storage account (see above), into which new lines from the "tail" of the file will be placed. sinks | (optional) A comma-separated list of names of additional sinks to which log lines should be published.
+file | The full pathname of the log file to be watched and captured.
+The pathname must name a single file; it cannot name a directory or contain wildcards. table | (optional) The Azure storage table, in the designated storage account (see above), into which new lines from the "tail" of the file will be placed. sinks | (optional) A comma-separated list of names of additional sinks to which log lines should be published.